Biomedical Research (Respiratory and Cardiovascular Science)

 Extensive theoretical and practical skills training will prepare you for employment roles within a biomedical environment, on a programme that incorporates grant writing, technical workshops and journal clubs.

-You have the option of choosing our general biomedical research stream, or one of eight specialisms.
+You have the option of choosing our general biomedical research stream, or one of six specialisms.
 All of our biomedical research streams have the same course structure and each stream has its own tailored set of projects alongside a core programme of lectures, seminars and practical classes.

 You should consider which stream is right for you according to your career aims and background.
 If an offer of admission is made, it will correspond to a specific stream.
 Switching streams is not possible once you have commenced your studies.